apache/accumulo-website/_posts/blog/2018-03-22-view-metrics-in-grafana.md

 1. The overview page is limited to 10 graphs
 1. These graphs only show metrics for the past two hours

-The Accumulo monitor could be improved to be better a visualizaiton tool for metrics but this doesn't make sense when tools like [Grafana], [Graphite], and [Ganglia] exist and Accumulo can report metrics to these tools using [Hadoop Metrics2][metrics2].
+The Accumulo monitor could be improved to be better a visualization tool for metrics but this doesn't make sense when tools like [Grafana], [Graphite], and [Ganglia] exist and Accumulo can report metrics to these tools using [Hadoop Metrics2][metrics2].
 While it's easy to configure Accumulo to send metrics, the hard part is setting up and configuring a metrics visualization tool (i.e Graphite, Ganglia, Grafana/InfluxDB) to collect